Layr-Labs/sidecar/docs/src/content/docs/running/snapshots.md

 Flags:
   -h, --help                          help for create-snapshot
-      --snapshot.output_file string   Path to save the snapshot file to (required), also creates a hash file
+      --snapshot.output-file string   Path to save the snapshot file to (required), also creates a hash file

 Global Flags:
   -c, --chain string                              The chain to use (mainnet, holesky, preprod (default "mainnet")